gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	What Cycle 30 added is that this lower-order relational return can then persist across another slice and become a durable corridor rather than a brief recovery flare.
 -	What Cycle 31 added is that this durable lower-order corridor can strengthen further without yet justifying threshold-nearing joint re-promotion.
 -	What Cycle 32 added is that this strengthening durable corridor can then approach the re-promotion boundary without yet crossing into threshold-nearing joint choreography proper.
+-	What Cycle 33 added is that the strengthening durable return corridor can actually cross into threshold-nearing re-promotion after stabilized independence without prematurely restoring stable joint choreography.
+-	What Cycle 34 added is that this threshold-nearing return can then persist across another slice as an occupied boundary state rather than collapsing back into mere approach or cheating forward into stable joint recovery.

 This suggests that coherence is not merely a measured field property in the schema.
 It is beginning to function as the effective driver of revision, selection, promotion, de-promotion, collapse, non-promotion under contradiction, re-initiation after ambiguity, disciplined weak reopening after restart, provisional weak continuation under mixed support, soft failed reopening under stronger mismatch, renewed provisional relation after a near-miss, bounded restrengthening of renewed relation when support persists, threshold-nearing joint promotion, bounded stable-joint promotion when threshold is genuinely crossed, disciplined maintenance of a promoted joint state under early internal stress, bounded restabilization after that stress is reabsorbed, renewed serious break pressure when resilience limits are approached again, clean post-promotion downgrade when the shared state genuinely loses support, stabilization of a weaker relational plateau after de-confirmation, gradual loosening of that lower-order plateau when its own support weakens, eventual restoration of a clearer independent-separation reading once that lower-order support becomes too thin, stabilization of that restored independent state as a new mainline, renewed weak recovery pressure against even that stabilized independent state, strengthening of that recovery pressure into an emerging lower-order relation, persistence of that lower-order return as a durable corridor, further strengthening of that corridor without premature re-promotion, and approach of that corridor toward the re-promotion boundary without premature crossing.